PaulLaine/HeyAuto_Challenge/README.md

 ![image](https://user-images.githubusercontent.com/63043011/224767985-329a09a3-83f7-41cf-93ca-13080ddfa39c.png)

-We can see that we obtain the accepted and rejected vehicles in 2 different tables and for the rejected vehicles, a detail of the validation steps
+We can see that we obtain the accepted and rejected vehicles in 2 different tables and for the rejected vehicles, a detail of the validation steps that didn't passed.

 ### 5 - Additional tasks and Improvement